Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma subresplendens

 by Michael Kuo

-I was sure that the blue stains on my otherwise purely white mushrooms were the result of placing them on cheap paper towels with little blue designs while I took notes in my journal.
-"No Tricholoma stains blue," I thought, and didn't even write down what I was seeing--this from a man who often lectures to mushroom audiences on the pitfalls of allowing one's preconceptions to determine what one observes.
+I was sure that the blue stains on my otherwise white mushrooms were the result of placing them on cheap paper towels with little blue designs while I took notes in my journal.
+"No Tricholoma stains blue," I thought, and didn't even write down what I was seeing—this from a man who often lectures to mushroom audiences on the pitfalls of allowing one's preconceptions to determine what one observes.
 However, when I later found the mushroom again, displaying blue stains in the woods, I at least had the sense to refrain from expanding my paper towel theory to include obsessive-compulsive squirrels tidying up the woods with generic paper towels.

 Description:

-Flesh: White; not changing on exposure.
+Flesh: White; not changing when sliced.

 Spore Print: White.